 If you use the first two methods, be careful with the heated ends… the material stays HOT when you heat it (no surprise there, I hope 😉 )

 Step 8 – Thread the lace through the toe hole and secure it

 Push one end of the lace through the toe hole, from the top to the bottom.

 Make a knot in the lace, on the bottom side.

-Traditionally, I used a “Figure 8 knot”, pictured here.
+Traditionally, I used a “Figure 8 knot”, click the picture to the right.

 After you’ve made the knot, run the flame from a lighter (or match) under the knot, to melt the nylon slightly, then press the knot together to seal it and flatten it a a bit.